What does Hungary's Viktor Orban want? – DW – 07/09/2024

 What are Orban's political goals?

-There's nothing new in Hungarian President Orban's support for Russia or flirtations with China.
+There's nothing new in Hungarian Prime Minister Orban's support for Russia or flirtations with China.
 Over the past two years, he has steadily opposed European Union sanctions against Moscow and has tried to block aid to Ukraine.

 And, at a time when the EU is trying to diversify trade away from China, and de-risk critical supply chains, Budapest has enhanced trade with Beijing, and entered an all-weather comprehensive strategic partnership in May this year.